Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Removed dependency on `System.Configuration.dll` (no longer supported configuration by using the `Web.config` and `App.config` files);
+   2. Added support of .NET Framework 4.5.1;
-   1. Microsoft ClearScript.V8 was updated to version 5.4.7 (support of V8 version
+   3. Microsoft ClearScript.V8 was updated to version 5.4.7 (support of V8 version
       5.3.332.45);
-   2. In configuration settings of the V8 JS engine was changed type of `DebugPort` property from `int` to `ushort`.
+   4. In configuration settings of the V8 JS engine was changed type of `DebugPort` property from `int` to `ushort`.

    ====================